robincarnahan/18F-NASCIO-2019/README.md

 # NASWA2019
-Resources for the NASWA 2019 Attendees
+Resources for NASWA 2019 Attendees

-A collection of presentations and documents we prepared for the MESC conference, gathered in one place for easy access.
+A collection of presentations and documents we prepared for the NASWA 2019 conference, gathered in one place for easy access.

 ## Talk: New Standards in Modular, Agile, Customer-Centric Design: Practical Tips to Effectively Lead Digital Transformations and Modernize Legacy Systems